12 Entry-Level Tech Jobs To Kick-Start Your New Career

 A junior-level role is usually less responsibility and has lower pay.
 However, once you start to skill up further and gain more experience, Senior UX designers can see an average salary of around $131,000.

 But I've also personally worked with many UI/EX designers earning significantly more than this.
 (Notice how this is the average salary.
-There's jobs available right now paying $213,000!).
+There's jobs available right now that are paying $213,000!).

 senior ux designer salary nationwide